berrejebamen/Mnist_Using_Jax_Flax/README.md

 ## Results

 The trained model achieves competitive accuracy on the test dataset.
-Detailed results, including a confusion matrix and classification report, are provided in the code.
+Detailed results, including a confusion matrix and which is provided in the code.

 ## Usage